sprintcorp/NewsAggregator/README.md

     ```bash
     cd NewsAggregator

+Use make file command `make up` to run all need command or skip to run individually

 3. Create .env file if it does not exist and copy the .env.example to .env file and make the required   configuration changes

     ```bash